 All of this is how things are, and how things also are—and that is how things are.

-We have to find our way through all of this to meaning and purpose, fulfillment and wellbeing.
+We have to find our way through the things we have to work with to meaning and purpose, fulfillment and wellbeing.
 Where lies that path?

-My bias is to say we have the best chance of achieving ends worthy of us if we throw in with what we might call heart and soul—with the invisible, unknown, unconscious (in the sense that we are not conscious of it) world of spiritual reality—aligning ourselves with its sense of what needs to be done, and following its lead throughout our life.
+My bias is to say we have the best chance of achieving ends worthy of us if we throw in with our intuition which is in close relationship with heart and soul—with the invisible, unknown, unconscious (in the sense of our are not being conscious of it) world of spiritual reality—aligning ourselves with its sense of what needs to be done, and following its lead throughout our life.

 How to do that should be the focus of church and culture.
 Until that happens, we have to assume the responsibility of finding our own way there.
-Help is available, particularly from Carl Jung and Joseph Campbell, artists, poets, and others who have found the way of communing with the invisible world—including Parker Palmer, Robert Johnson, Helen Luke, Marie-Louise von Franz, Ann Weiser Cornell, Mary Caroline Richards, Charlotte Joko Beck and Rachel Naomi Remen.
+Help is available, particularly from Carl Jung and Joseph Campbell, artists, poets, and others who have found the way of communing with the invisible world—including Parker Palmer, Robert Johnson, Helen Luke, Marie-Louise von Franz, Ann Weiser Cornell, Mary Caroline Richards, Charlotte Joko Beck, Rachel Naomi Remen and a world full of others.